“You suppose that you are the lock on the door. But you are the key that opens it.” Jalāl ad-Dīn Muhammad Rūmī Mevlana

-This is a new cycle that I have started working on in 2018 which will be developed in the upcoming years.
-It is focused on presenting images that show connections, unions, flow and passage of ideas from one land or culture to another and striving towards new destinations in life.
+This cycle came about in 2018 and will be developed further in the upcoming years.
+It is comprised stories related to connections, unions, flow and passage of ideas from one land or culture to another and the aspiration towards new destinations in life.

-Doors represent the entry from one space or time to another, a threshold, a metamorphosis, a potential opportunity or a new beginning.
-However, they can also be seen as boundaries, barriers or keepers of a secret.
-Sometimes gaining access may be as simple as turning the handle, but at other times doors are locked and they present us with a choice to either try to enter them peacefully or forcibly.
-We may need to knock or ring the bell and negotiate with the guardian or keeper of the door, requiring a correct password which will secure our entry.
-This theme recurs in countless stories, fairytales and myths, from “Ali Baba” through “Alice’s Adventures in Wonderland, the “The Lion, The Witch, And The Wardrobe” to the “Secret Garden”.
-Alternatively, we may be forced to exert effort and force which carries connotations of suddenness, breakthrough and paradigm shifting.
+Doors are a symbol deeply ingrained in our psyche – they represent the idea for the passage of boundaries/ limitations or their closure.
+They enable entry from one space or time to another, a threshold, a metamorphosis, a potential opportunity or a new beginning.
+However, doors can also be seen as boundaries, barriers or keepers of a secret.
+Sometimes gaining access may be as simple as turning the handle, but at other times a door is locked and presents us with a choice to either try to enter peacefully or surmount it with physical force.
+This theme recurs in countless stories, literary works, fairytales and myths from “Ali Baba” through “Alice’s Adventures in Wonderland, the “The Lion, The Witch, And the Wardrobe” to the “Secret Garden”.

 “The door of illumination is open to those for whom other doors are closed.”
 Idries Shah